singh-man/books/crackingTheCoding/16_moderate.md

 **Brute Force**

 The brute force algorithm falls directly out  from the  wording of the problem.
-We need to find the year with the most number of people alive.Therefore, we go through each year and  check how many people are alive in that year.
+We need to find the year with the most number of people alive.
+Therefore, we go through each year and  check how many people are alive in that year.
 ```java
 1 	int maxAliveYear(Person[] people,  int min,   int max)   {
 2 		int maxAlive = 0;